romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial3-en.md

    these sub-menus are positioned below their menu title (the parent `<div>` "Accueil" or "Contact").
 Let's proceed in several steps:

-   1. What is the value of `position` that corresponds to this behavior ?
+   1. What is the value of `position` that corresponds to this behavior for the sub-menus ?
    2. Create CSS rules that sets this value for the `position` of tags of class `submenu`, and indicate that the position should be offset by `50px` from the top, and `0px` from the left with respect to the menu title.